shufo/prettier-plugin-blade/README.md

 @endif
 ```

-Please make blade template as simple as possible for better formatting.
+Please keep the blade template as simple as possible for better formatting.

 ## API

-You can format blade text programmatically using prettier
+You can format the blade file programmatically using Prettier's API

 ```js
 const prettier = require("prettier");